mr-mocap/cppdotnet/README.md

 * Adding your own formatting code that integrates with std::format()
     * Specialize std::formatter<> for the type you want to affect
 * Type Erasure!
-    * Currently only used in the ICollection/ICollectionRef classes.
+    * Currently only used in the ICollection/ICollectionRef, IDisposable, IList, ICollection, and IDictionary classes.
 * Experimenting with an "enum traits" type of templated class (System/Private/enum.hpp)
     * Specialize for each enum type you want to implement
     * Basically used as a reflection mechanism to allow retrieving the names/values of the enum type